 Faith Baptist Church commenced meeting in February of 2006 with a small group of believers, who were convinced that there was a need for a Bible based Independent Baptist church in the Northern suburbs of Melbourne.

-Our small group was determined to have a church that would hold to the truth from the Word of God found in the Authorized Version and avoid the liberalism and secularism, which has strongly permeated the church in these latter days.
+We were determined by the grace of God, to have a church that would hold to the truth from the Word of God found in the Authorized Version and avoid the liberalism and secularism, which has strongly permeated the church in these latter days.

-Our doctrines would be those only found in the Bible and we believed that it was important that the preaching would also be based on the Bible.
-To avoid the pragmatism, modern psychological and marketing techniques employed by most modern churches, we decided to base our church on the simplicity of the early church found in the book of Acts.
+Our doctrines would be those only found in the Bible and we believed that it was important that the preaching would also be purely biblical.
+To avoid the pragmatism, modern psychological and marketing techniques employed by many modern churches, we decided to base our church on the simplicity of the early church found in the book of Acts.

 We then decided to build the church’s foundation on four key elements found in the early church which revolve around this theme.
 These four elements are found in the book of Acts 2:42